krze/yelp/README.md

 This is a Yelp search app using the [Yelp API](http://developer.rottentomatoes.com/docs/read/JSON).

-Time spent: `1.5 Hours`
+Time spent: `3 Hours`

 ### Features

 #### Required

-- [ ] Search results page
+- [X] Search results page
    - [X] Table rows should be dynamic height according to the content height
    - [X] Custom cells should have the proper Auto Layout constraints
-   - [ ] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
+   - [X] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
 - [ ] Filter page.
 Unfortunately, not all the filters are supported in the Yelp API.
    - [ ] The filters you should actually have are: category, sort (best match, distance, highest rated), radius (meters), deals (on/off).
    - [ ] The filters table should be organized into sections as in the mock.